hoopdad/hoopdad.github.io/docs/ai/_drafts/coding-assistants-enterprise-series/2026-06-11-coding-agent-operating-model.md

 More than any software development lifecycle I've done, this tooling lends itself to end-to-end automated workflows.
 It pushes back to the left and out to the right.
 Every stage has an evaluation by a separate agent, checking to make sure it makes sense.
 And that is a feedback loop.
 So, designs, coding, testing all get checked by expert agents.

 That is the opportunity, and the caution.
-The better enterprise pattern is not one assistant with broad authority and no review.
+The better enterprise pattern is not one agent with broad authority and no review.
 It is a workflow where authority is scoped, outputs are checked, and feedback is built into the system.

-The assistant can move quickly.
+The agent can move quickly.
 The operating model decides whether quickly is useful.